brainuser5705/RITnotify/README.md

 # tiger-bot
-RIT notifications Discord bot

-A student-made RIT notifications Discord bot **Submission for BrickHack7**
+A RIT notifications Discord bot (*Initially a submission for BrickHack7*)

-Currently in development
+## Currently in development